Valhalla (crater)

-Located on Jupiter's moon Callisto, Valhalla (/vael'hael@/ val-HAL-ə) is the largest multi-ring impact crater in the Solar System.
+Valhalla (/vael'hael@/ val-HAL-ə) is a vast multi-ring basin on Callisto, the outermost of the Galilean moons.
+It is the largest multi-ring impact basin in the Solar System.
 It is named after Valhalla, the hall where warriors are taken after death in Norse mythology.

-Valhalla consists of a bright central region 360 km across, an inner ridge and trough zone, and striking concentric rings extending up to about 1,900 km from the center.
-Several large impact craters and crater chains are superimposed on Valhalla.
+Valhalla consists of a bright central region 360 km across, an inner ridge and trough zone, and striking concentric rings extending up to around 1,900 km from the center.
+Several large impact craters and crater chains are superimposed on Valhalla Crater.
 The multi-ring system may have formed as semi-liquid or liquid material underlying the brittle lithosphere punctured by the impactor slumped towards the center of the crater following the impact.